excellenteasy/ios-splash/readme.md

 [![Dependency Status](https://david-dm.org/excellenteasy/ios-splash.svg)](https://david-dm.org/excellenteasy/ios-splash)
 [![devDependency Status](https://david-dm.org/excellenteasy/ios-splash/dev-status.svg)](https://david-dm.org/excellenteasy/ios-splash#info=devDependencies)

-> Get iOS icon file names and dimensions (width)
+> Get iOS splash screen files names and dimensions

-The default icon file names and required sizes for iOS are listed in a [JSON file](icons.json).
-This information is useful, for example, when you want to generate icons with the required sizes or to create a [`config.xml`](http://docs.phonegap.com/en/3.5.0/config_ref_images.md.html) file for a PhoneGap/Cordova project or if you just need to create the icons for your iOS project from one source icon.
+The default splash screen image file names and required sizes for iOS are listed in a [JSON file](splash.json).
+This information is useful, for example, when you want to generate splash screen images with the required dimensons and/or to create a [`config.xml`](http://docs.phonegap.com/en/3.5.0/config_ref_images.md.html) file for a PhoneGap/Cordova project or if you just need to create the splash screen images for your iOS project from one source image.

 ## Install